karttur/professional/_posts/2013/2013-01-22-project-impact.md

 issue:
 editor:
 sensor:
 summary: 'The International Model for Policy Analysis of Agricultural Commodities and Trade (IMPACT) is part of the Consultative Group of International Agricultural Research (CGIAR) Centers Research Program (CRP) on Policies, Institutions and Markets (PIM).
-I participated in IMPACT by developing methods and training for for estimating biomass from optical remote sensing'
+I participated in IMPACT by developing methods and training for estimating biomass from optical remote sensing'

 projurl: ../impact/